cloudera/CML_AMP_RAG_Studio/README.md

 ### Environment Variables

 Make a copy of the `.env.example` file and rename it to `.env`.
 Fill in the values for the environment variables.

+### Upgrading EasyOCR Model Artifacts

+We store EasyOCR model artifacts in a placeholder Github Release located [here](https://github.com/cloudera/CML_AMP_RAG_Studio/releases/tag/model_download) to facilitate faster downloads.
+To upgrade the EasyOCR model artifacts, download the latest model artifacts from the EasyOCR repository and upload them to a Github Release.

 ### Local Development